 Aside from breathing techniques and light meditation, other therapeutic techniques can help create a relaxing environment with reduced pain.
 You can ask for:

 - sterilized water injections in the lower back

-- asking your nurse or midwife to help change your position as often as possible, which can help distract your mind from pain related to contractions
+- asking your nurse, midwife, doula, or partner to help you change your position, which can help distract your mind from pain related to contractions

-- lying down on a birthing/labor ball (similar to a stability ball)
+- sitting or laying down on a birthing/labor ball (similar to a stability ball)

-- using ice or heat pads on the back
+- using ice or heat pads on your back

 - itchy skin